 This is a nice example of a fundamental problem with translation.
 Should you use a native speaker of the source language or the target language?
 The orthodox reply is that you should always use a native of the target language.
 But this often leads to misunderstandings of the source text.
 Translating something into grammatical correct prose, but with the wrong meaning, is usually opaque or invisible to the reader or listener.
 Whereas an accurate but stylistically poor translation, such as you might get from a native of the source language, is very obvious and gives an impression of low quality.
 But in many contexts accuracy is actually a lot more important than style; in technical documentation for instance.

-Ideally, translations should be made by a target-language speaker and then carefully checked for accuracy by a bilingual source-language speaker.
-Sometimes it works best the other way round; in QuickSilver we quite often do draft translations from our mother tongues and then get a native speaker to fix any issues of style and terminology.
+Ideally, a target-language speaker should make the initial translation; which should be then carefully checked for accuracy by a bilingual source-language speaker.
+Sometimes it works best the other way round.
+In QuickSilver we quite often do draft translations from our native language and then get a native speaker of the target language to fix any issues of style and terminology.
 Sometimes we use translators who live in the country of their source language, e.g. an Italian living in the UK.
 This has the clear advantage that the translator probably has better knowledge of the local culture, but the translation may then not be quite up to date with the latest tendencies back in the home country.

 The conclusion of all of this is that (1) translation is first and foremost a cultural activity, albeit one which requires considerable linguistic knowledge and experience, and (2), that mince pies are delicious!